Recipe by Kevin L. Smith

 These ribs are excellent.
 I believe it is because the rub is so good.
 For me I need to slow bake my ribs in the oven before grilling so the meat is tender falling off of the bone.
 First I removed the membrane from the back of the ribs.
 Rubbed the ribs, wrapped them tightly in quality plastic wrap, wrapped them tightly in heavy duty foil and refrigerated for a couple hours (preferably overnight).
 Take the ribs out of the fridge and let them come up to room temp (Do Not Unwrap).
 Preheat oven to 300 degrees and bake the ribs on a baking sheet for 2.5 hrs.
 Remove from the oven and allow the packet to cool enough to be handled.
 Preheat the grill to med-low.
 Unwrap the ribs making sure to get all the plastic wrap off which should be no problem if you use a good quality wrap.
 The plastic wrap inside the foil packet allows the meat to hold in all of it's juices steaming the meat while in the oven.
 When you transfer to the grill be careful to keep the rack in tact as it will be tender.
 Slather with BBQ if desired and grill on med-low for a few minutes on each side just to get that good grilled taste as the ribs are already fully cooked.
 Enjoy

-Well, all I got to say THUMBS DOWN for this recipe. you have to ,at least, 3-4 hrs of cooking to get that fall off the bone ribs, I think this New york style method is terrible NO STARS for Kevin
+Well, all I got to say is THUMBS DOWN for this recipe. you have to have, at least, 3-4 hrs of cooking to get that fall off the bone ribs.
+I did not care for this method.

 Finally.
 Something other than the generic BBQ sauce.
 Wonderful.
 I used slightly less mustard - personal preference.
 My family raved about these.
 Being South African, it's great having something different.